 7. Stuart Broad

-However, his records are not much significant to be on this list; But his longevity gives him an edge over other bowlers(who are not on this list), as he was the second-highest wicket-taker in the last decade.
+However, his records are not very significant to be on this list, but his longevity gives him an edge over other bowlers(who are not on this list), as he was the second-highest wicket-taker in the last decade.

 Random Facts/Trivia About Stuart Broad:

-- Among all the players playing currently, Broad is the most successful bowler in the history of the ashes, with 118 wickets in 58 innings with an average of 29.35.
+1. Among all the players currently playing, Broad is the most successful bowler in the history of the ashes, with 118 wickets in 58 innings and an average of 29.35.

 6. Mohammed Shami

-He is undoubtedly the best Asian fast bowler of the last decade and also the first and only Asian bowler to feature in our list of The Best 8 Fast-Bowlers Of The Last Decade In Test Cricket (2010-2019)
+He is undoubtedly the best Asian fast bowler of the last decade and also the first and only Asian bowler to feature on our list.

 He is also the lead bowler of the Indian team in this format and consistently delivers in the white jersey for his team.
 His fitness levels are too good, which helped him succeed in all the game formats.